trys/trysv4/content/blog/i-think-im-a-design-engineer.md

 In essence, a design engineer's goal is to **be helpful**.
 Helping UX come to sound decisions, helping research get the most useful insights from their testing, helping designers generate sound & deliverable ideas, and helping engineers understand the design intention.
 But the primary focus is on doing anything you can to help translate the design for the engineering team.

 We talk of 'creators' and 'maintainers': those who do the work, and those who keep it running well.
 But I think it's a spectrum.
-Design engineers sit firmly in the most 'creationy' segment in the creator camp, building rapidly, failing early and clearing a way through the bad ideas so the other creators can follow smoothly.
+Design engineers sit firmly in the most 'creationy' part of the creator camp, building rapidly, failing early and clearing a way through the bad ideas so the other creators can follow smoothly.

 > Building rapidly, failing early and clearing a way through the bad ideas so the other creators can follow